SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 >
 ```

+Conclusions:
-Conclusion: Molnupiravir has an efficacy against hospitalization &amp; death of 48.2%,
+- Molnupiravir has an efficacy against hospitalization &amp; death of 48.2%.
-with a 95% confidence interval of 20.45% &ndash; 66.47%.
-The LCL of 20.45% is pretty
-disappointing, but the study was pretty small (with only 760 patients, the confidence
+- We're 95% confident the true efficacy is between 20.45% and 66.47%.
+- The confidence interval is disappointingly wide because of small study size: 760 subjects.

-interval is pretty wide).
-We're pretty sure it does _something_, i.e., it's bounded away
+We're pretty sure it does _something_, i.e., it's bounded away from 0.
+It's _likely_ that
-from 0.
-It's _likely_ that it reduces hospitalization &amp; death by half.
+it reduces the risk of hospitalization &amp; death by around half.

 So&hellip; yeah, it's nothing like the 90%+ efficacy of a vaccine that _prevents you from
 getting sick in the first place_, but it's still good to reduce the risk of hospitalization